Who is China Spree Travel?

 If your China tour includes Tibet (elevation of 12,000 feet), you are strongly recommended to visit your doctor or a travel clinic for their professional advice about traveling at high altitudes.
 People may experience Acute Mountain Sickness (AMS) with symptoms like light-headedness, shortness of breath and may tire a little more easily at that high elevation.
 Medication to reduce mountain sickness may be advised by your physician.
-The hotel we use in Tibet offers oxygen bags to you at no additional cost.

 How about the hotels we will stay in during our China Tour?

-Hotels on your China trip are your home away from home, you need a sense of safety and comfort, with convenient location allowing you to explore with ease.
+Hotels on your China trip are your home away from home, you need a sense of safety and comfort, with convenient locations allowing you to explore with ease.
 That is the principal guideline for hotel selection for our China Spree tours.
 Comfort of room, central location, quality of breakfast, service and amenities are the four key criteria we use to pick hotels.

 Can we request a king/queen sized bed on our China tour?